worldbank/viirs_versatile/README.md

 ## Structure of the pipeline
 - `VIIRS_downloader.ipynb` : Download VIIRS rater images from GEE
 - `VIIRS_analyzer.ipynb` : Pre-process the VIIRS images and compute zonal stats
+- `data` : This directory will contain all relevant materials and products

+NOTE: For reference, the package includes the raw NTL raster images and process results of Switzerland (CHE).
+You can just delete them if you want to save your strage space.

 ## Quick start:
 (1) Copy and paste all materials to your own Google Colab environment.
 If you are good at Python coding, a new Conda environment could also work but you likely need to modify some code blocks (especially around libraries and paths).